prayagnshah/travel-advisory/README.md

 1. Clone the repository and install the requirements by typing:
    `pip install -r requirements.txt`
 2. Create the account on [OpenAI](https://platform.openai.com/account/api-keys) and get the API key.
 3. Create the account on [Upstash](https://console.upstash.com/) to store the user's data and get the API key.
-This will be used to limit the requests per day.
+This will be used to store the results of the user's query and will not forward the same query to the OpenAI API.
 4. Create the account on [Streamlit](https://streamlit.io/) to deploy the app.
    Store the API keys in the `.env` file as follows.
 Try editing the file `.example.env` to `.env` once the below information is stored.